andrewyuantw/werewolf/README.md

 ### To Do

-1) Welcome menu
+1) Welcome menu - DONE
-* Take display name and display as numbered list
+* Take display name and display as numbered list - DONE
-* Host starts game with enough people
+* Host starts game with enough people - DONE
 2) Character reveal menu
 * Players press “Ready”, moves on once all 9 are ready
 3) Night